Multiple Backlinks, Same Domain: Is it Beneficial For SEO?

 how rankings correlate with backlink metrics

-The number of backlinks matter.
+The number of backlinks matters.
 Whether they are from the same domain or not, quality backlinks from relevant and authoritative sources can help websites improve their rankings.

 Google’s Two Surfer Patents Value Links